garloff/heat-docker-jitsi-meet/README.md

   or designate or similar protocol -- the magic is done in the ``.dnydns`` file.
 You can provide SSL certs or use the Let's Encrypt magic to get certs on the fly.
 (Obviously, you can also work with IP addresses, but I can't recommend this.)

+* Some clouds will advertise the internal heat endpoint for the completion event which won't work in many cases.
+Enable `workaround_heat_internal_ep_broken: true` then.

 ## Usage